raphaelvallat/pingouin/docs/contributing.rst

 .. code-block:: bash

-  $ pip install --upgrade sphinx sphinx_bootstrap_theme numpydoc
+  $ pip install --upgrade sphinx sphinx_bootstrap_theme numpydoc sphinx-copybutton

 and then within the ``pingouin/docs`` directory do: